juanfernandes/juanfernandes-uk/src/notes/monthly-notes-december-2020.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-postImage: "/src/assets/imgs/og.jpg"
-title: 'Monthly Notes: December 2020'
+title: "Monthly Notes: December 2020"
-description: Not a very busy month as the year comes to an end and things slow down ready for the Christmas break.
-Spent quite a bit of time working on improving my website by forcing myself to adhere to my strict Content Security Policies.
+description: "Not a very busy month as the year comes to an end and things slow down ready for the Christmas break.
+Spent quite a bit of time working on improving my website by forcing myself to adhere to my strict Content Security Policies."
 keywords:
   - website improvement
   - csp
   - content security policies
   - notes
   - personal notes
   - work
   - monthly notes
-date: 2021-01-04T00:00:00.000+00:00
+date: 2021-01-04T00:00:00Z
 tags:
   - monthly-notes
-- notes
-tweetId: ''

 ---
-**Not a very busy month as the year comes to an end and things slow down ready for the Christmas break.
-Spent quite a bit of time working on improving my website by forcing myself to adhere to my strict Content Security Policies.**
+Not a very busy month as the year comes to an end and things slow down ready for the Christmas break.
+Spent quite a bit of time working on improving my website by forcing myself to adhere to my strict Content Security Policies.{.lead}

 ## Work